How To Import Chrome Data To Firefox: History & Bookmarks

-Imported Chrome passwords should now appear in Firefox Saved Logins.
-Imported browsing history is available from ‘History’ in the Firefox menu bar and imported Chrome cookies should be saved within Firefox.
+Imported Passwords appear in Firefox Saved Logins.
+Imported History is available from ‘History’ in the Firefox menu bar and imported Cookies are saved within Firefox.

 That’s all there is to it :-)

-Note: the methods below to import passwords from Chrome to Firefox apply to versions of Firefox prior to version 57 (released in November 2017).
-A simpler solution would be to upgrade Firefox to the latest version so you can use the automated process above to import Google Chrome data…
+Note: the methods below to import Passwords from Chrome to Firefox only apply to versions of Firefox prior to version 57 (released in November 2017).
+A simpler solution would be to just upgrade Firefox to the latest version so you can use the automated process described above to import Chrome data…

-But the following may still help if, for some reason, Chrome does not appear as an option in the ‘Import Data from Another Browser’ step in the automated process above.
+But the following may help if, for some reason, you can’t update Firefox or if Chrome does not appear as an option in the ‘Import Data from Another Browser’ step in the automated process above.

-Chrome passwords are encrypted using your Windows logon password whereas, before Quantum, Firefox passwords were stored in plain text.
-They also stored passwords in different types of databases so there wasn’t any automated way to import passwords from Chrome to Firefox.
+Chrome passwords are encrypted using your Windows login password whereas, before Quantum, Firefox passwords were stored in plain text.
+They also stored passwords in different types of databases so there wasn’t an automated way to import passwords.

 To workaround this, you have a couple of options:

-1. Use a password manager – if you have lots of saved passwords, install a password manager extension (e.g. LastPass) into Chrome to save your passwords there, then install the same password manager as an addon into Firefox to copy them across – as long as you use the same account details for the password manager in each browser this is the easiest option.
+1. Use a password manager – if you have lots of saved passwords, install a password manager extension (e.g. LastPass) into Chrome to save your passwords there, then install the same password manager as an add-on into Firefox to migrate them across – as long as you use the same account details for the password manager in both browsers this is the easiest option.

 2. Manual input – if you only have a few passwords, you could just input them into Firefox manually.
 First, you need to retrieve your saved Chrome login usernames and passwords – you can do this in a couple of ways but we recommend the second (automatic) method: